Coalition of Peaks: Background and history

 In 2008, the Council of Australian Governments (COAG) made a commitment to work together to reduce the disparity between outcomes in areas such as life expectancy, health, education, and imprisonment, for non-Indigenous Australians compared with Indigenous Australians.
 The National Indigenous Reform Agreement (NIRA) included a strategy called "Closing the Gap", which laid out targets in reducing inequalities in these areas.
 This framework included plans for new programs and services, stronger reporting requirements, and a process by which progress on the targets could be measured.
 Some Indigenous people were involved in the development of the strategy, but it was mostly done by governments.
 Progress on achieving the targets was slow, for various reasons which included inadequate community involvement.
 In 2016, 14 community-controlled peak organisations wrote to Prime Minister Morrison, state premiers, and chief ministers to ask that the Council of Australian Governments (COAG; later National Cabinet) not make further changes to Closing the Gap without Indigenous communities providing support as well as being able to provide input in a formal and ongoing role.

 The Coalition of Peaks was formed in 2018, its foundation led by the National Aboriginal Community Controlled Health Organisation (NACCHO).
 December 2018, COAG recognised the authority of the Coalition of Peaks, The government recognised the organisation in December of that year, and in March 2019 the Partnership Agreement on Closing the Gap, also known as the National Agreement on Closing the Gap, set to remain in place for 10 years, was agreed between the Coalition of Peaks and COAG.
 It was signed by representatives of the Coalition of Peaks, each state and territory government, and the Australian Local Government Association, represented by the National Federation Reform Council.

 In the Albanese government's May 2024 budget, it committed A$151 million to fulfilling Closing the Gap targets, a move welcomed by the Coalition of Peaks.
 The cost-of-living crisis had severely impacted Indigenous communities.

 At the Garma Festival in July 2024, prime minister Anthony Albanese, in the wake of a disappointing Closing the Gap report which showed several targets not being met, focused on economic empowerment of Indigenous people as a key to reducing disadvantage and closing the gap.
 He said that he would be working closely with the Coalition of Peaks.

+In March 2026, Pat Turner announced her retirement from her position as Lead Convenor at Peaks and Donnella Mills, a Torres Strait Islander, was endorsed to take her position until June 2027.